 But the following 3 points are very likely to be true.

-- Let’s be honest for just a moment.
-Lebron 2.0 is probably a D1 player who is a rookie.
-He wants to climb the overseas basketball career ladder and be out as soon as possible – at the end of the season, he’ll probably play elsewhere and end up being a faded memory.
-Signing this player only guarantees short term gains.
-Example: Google where the top import players over the age of 25 have played.
-I guarantee that they’ve been in the BBL, tried their luck in Europe and then returned (presumably because they realised that this is the best gig for them)
+- Some honesty now.
+Lebron 0.4 is probably an NCAA D1 rookie.
+He’lll wants to climb the overseas basketball career ladder and be out as soon as possible (end of the season) and soon become a faded memory.
+Don’t believe me?
+Google where the top import players over the age of 25 have played.
+I guarantee that they’ve been in the BBL, tried their luck in Europe and then returned (presumably because they realised that this is the best gig for them).
+Ahem.

 - British Basketball still lacks a true identity til this day.